istio/istio.io/content/en/blog/2023/dlb-connection-balancing/index.md

 ### Step 4 Setup Backend Service

-Since we want to use DLB connection load balance in Istio ingress gateway, we need to create a backend service first.
+Since we want to use DLB connection load balancing in Istio ingress gateway, we need to create a backend service first.

-Here we choose official sample -- [httpbin]({{< github_tree >}}/release-1.17/samples/httpbin).
+We'll use an Istio-provided sample to test, [httpbin]({{< github_tree >}}/release-1.17/samples/httpbin).

 {{< text bash >}}
 $ kubectl apply -f samples/httpbin/httpbin.yaml